Trump ends trade talks with Canada over tariffs ad that Ontario premier now says he'll phase out

 Trump’s tariffs have especially hurt Canada’s auto sector, much of which is based in Ontario.
 This month, Stellantis said it would move a production line from Ontario to Illinois.

-Associated Press writers Maya Sweedler in Washington and Rob Gillies in Toronto contributed to this report.
+Associated Press writers Maya Sweedler and Paul Wiseman in Washington contributed to this report.